 Picture a vibration wave going up and down in a consistent pattern and running all through your brain and outside of it.
 That pattern communicates information that can be understood by vibratory receptors in your brain.
 All of this is happening in a dimension and at a microscopic level not directly perceptible through conventional scientific instrumentation at our disposal today, yet can be inferred through physical and mathematical modelling.

-Juan Esterhuizen Transformation Psychologist & Life Coach is a published psychologist, integrative life coach and stress & trauma release therapist with offices in Hermanus and Caledon.
-Juan Esterhuizen wants you to know that despite how broken you may view yourself to be, you are whole and resource...View Profile
+Juan Esterhuizen Transformation Psychologist & Life Coach is a published psychologist, integrative life coach and stress and trauma release therapist with a practice in Caledon.
+Offering a range of exclusive in-person and online psychological counselling services, Juan is also available to travel to...View Profile

 Xplorio is your local connection allowing you to find anything and everything about a town.Read More